brevzin/cpp_proposals/4340_extend_cnttp_3/extend-cnttp-3.md

 This all needs to basically... just happen as part of the template parameter object construction process.
 Otherwise composition completely breaks down.

 This is also why the string literal rule has to have the form I described above.
-Imagine of `std::string_view`'s storage looked like this:
+Imagine if `std::string_view`'s storage looked like this:

 ::: std
 ```cpp